-Life systems can be designed for both commercial and residential use.
-The British Standard has different requirements for each of these.
+Life systems can be designed for both commercial and residential use, the British Standard has different requirements for each of these.
 Commercial systems must comply to BS5839:2013 Part 1, and Residential to Part 6 of the standard, the biggest difference between these standards are the sound level requirements, although this is not the only difference.

-Fire Alarm Maintenance and Monitoring
+Fire Maintenance and Monitoring

 Since the Regulatory Reform (Fire Safety) Order in 2005, it has become a mandatory requirement that all Fire Alarm systems are serviced at least twice a year, with one hundred percent of the system being checked over the 12 month period.

-Most Monitored Fire Alarm Systems can be set up with brigade response, although not all authorities will guarantee to attend an activation unless a fire has been confirmed.
+Most monitored Fire Alarm Systems can be set up with brigade response, although not all authorities will guarantee to attend an activation unless a fire has been confirmed.

 Types of Fire Systems and Detection

 In the fire industry the only way to prove competence is to be a member of an approved industry organisation, they will annually inspect the company to ensure that they comply with and adhere to the current legislation.
-Some companies may claim competence, but if they are not annually inspected, this cannot be proved.
+Some companies may claim competence but if they are not annually inspected, this cannot be proved.

-Argus are BAFE SP203-1 approved for the Design, Installation, Commissioning and Maintenance of fire detection systems, not only this but we are also a member of the National Security Inspectorate (NSI), and approved to there fire gold standard, providing you with total peace of mind.
+Argus are BAFE SP203-1 approved for the Design, Installation, Commissioning and Maintenance of fire detection systems, not only this but we are also a member of the National Security Inspectrate (NSI), and approved to there fire gold standard, providing you with total peace of mind.